Laura Amy Flaunts Cleavage & Abs In Matching Sports Bra & Shorts

 Laura Amy flaunted her shapely assets and fit figure in her latest Instagram post, which she shared with her 891,000 followers on Friday, January 1.
 The hot social media influencer wore a skintight fitness set in the update.

 The two-piece set included a sports bra and body-hugging shorts.
 The top boasted a scoop neckline that sat low on her chest, showing an ample amount of her décolletage.
-The sportswear had a snug fit on her voluptuous bust that made her cleavage look more noticeable.
-The length of the garment allowed her to showcase her abs and taut tummy.
-The brand’s logo was printed across the front side of the bra.
+The sportswear had a snug fit on her voluptuous bust that made her cleavage more noticeable, and the length of the garment allowed her to showcase her abs and taut tummy.
+The brand's logo was printed across the front side of the bra.

 In the photo, she posed by angling her body sideways with her right knee bent.
 The posture helped emphasize her curvy hips and round booty.
 The babe left her arms hanging on the sides as she looked straight into the camera.